Competition Numbers, Quasi-Line Graphs and Holes: A characterization of quasi-line graphs

 \section{A characterization of quasi-line graphs}

-In this section we prove Theorem~\ref{thm:quasi:line:char} showing a graph has a fuzzy reconstruction if and only if it is a quasi-line graph.
+In this section we prove Theorem~\ref{thm:quasi:line:char}, which says that a graph has a fuzzy reconstruction if and only if it is a quasi-line graph.
 When referring to a fuzzy reconstruction, in the rest of the paper, we frequently omit the word fuzzy.
 When dealing with a reconstruction~$(H, \phi, \isg)$, to improve readability, we use the letters~$u$,~$v$ and~$w$ to denote vertices of the graph~$G$ and we use the letters~$h$ and~$g$ or expressions of the form~$\phi(v)$ to denote vertices of the graph~$H$.
-Given a reconstruction~$(H,\phi,\isg)$ of a quasi-line graph~$G$, we call a pair of distinct vertices~$\{v,v'\} \subseteq V(G)$ \emph{fuzzy} if the pair satisfies the assumption of Property~\ref{prop:fuzzy:means:pathends}, i.e, if the two vertices are non-adjacent and there is a tree~$T\in \isg$ with~$\phi(v),\phi(v')\in V(T)$.
-Note that in this case~$T$ is a path with endpoints~$\phi(v)$ and~$\phi(v')$.
-With this terminology, if Property~\ref{prop:if:adj:subgraph},~\ref{prop:fuzzy:means:pathends} and~\ref{prop:only:one:H:if:deg:greater:2} hold, then Property~\ref{prop:paired:fuzzyness} is equivalent to the following statement:
+With the notion of fuzzy vertex pairs, we can reformulate Property~\ref{prop:paired:fuzzyness}.
+More precisely, if Properties~\ref{prop:if:adj:subgraph},~\ref{prop:fuzzy:means:pathends} and~\ref{prop:only:one:H:if:deg:greater:2} hold, then Property~\ref{prop:paired:fuzzyness} is equivalent to the following statement:

 \newcounter{listcounter} \begin{list}{$\arabic{listcounter}'$.}{\usecounter{listcounter}} \item If~$\{v_1,v_1'\}\subseteq V(G)$ is a fuzzy vertex pair, then there is exactly one tree~$T \in \isg$ that contains~$\phi(v_1)$ and~$\phi(v_1')$.
 Furthermore, if~$\{v_2,v_2'\}\subseteq V(G)$ is also a fuzzy vertex pair, then the sets~$\{\phi(v_1),\phi(v_1')\}$ and~$\{\phi(v_2),\phi(v_2')\}$ are either equal or disjoint. \end{list}